mikependon/RepoDB/Docs/pages/attributes.rst

 Identity Property
 -----------------

-To define an identity property, simply sets the `isIdentity` parameter of the `PrimaryAttribute` during the implementation.
+By default, upon defining a `PrimaryAttribute`, the property is automatically identity.
+To unset, simply sets the `isIdentity` parameter of the `PrimaryAttribute` to `false`.

 ::

 	public class EmployeeDto : DataEntity
 	{
-		[Primary(true)]
-		public int Id { get; set; }
+		[Primary] // This is identity by default public int Id { get; set; }
 	}